inschrift-spruch-raum/ArchLinux-WSL/README.md

 ## Prerequisites
 PowerShell 5 or above is required.
-**A Linux installation must be already present in WSL prior to execution.**
+**A Linux installation must be already present in WSL prior to execution.
+Currently, this installation must be Ubuntu.** (will be changed in the future)

 ## Usage
 0. Clone this repository.